Who is the course for?

 Terms & Conditions

-- Insurance: All delegates must have appropriate liability and professional indemnity insurance.
+- All delegates must have appropriate liability and professional indemnity insurance.

-- Data Protection: I understand that BEVA may pass my details to the organisers or sponsors of the courses unless I have specified otherwise.
+- BEVA may pass contact details of delegates to the organisers or sponsors of the course unless the delegate has specified otherwise.

-By registering for this event, I confirm that I accept the above terms and conditions.
+By registering for this event, you accept the above terms and conditions.